Follow the link below for the application and more information on the field school.

 a.
 The normal 4.5-unit topic fee for archaeology and students may choose to defer payment via HECS.
 Enrolled international students are liable for normal international tuition fees.

 b.
-AUD$1,110 * (inclusive of GST) Fieldwork costs (this includes all accommodation, food, travel between Darwin and the field school location, and incidentals).
+AUD$1,110 * (inclusive of GST) Fieldwork costs (this includes all accommodation, food, travel between Katherine and the field school location, and incidentals).

 Overseas Short Course Participants